aiishaan/restApi/README.md

 # Rest API

-A simple REST API built with Node.js and Express.js to manage a list of courses.
+A simple REST API built with Node.js and Express.js to manage a list of courses

 ## Installation